1972 Olympics Black Power salute: Athlete statements

 I wasn't acting any differently than I usually do, but we were like goldfish in a fishbowl, in front of all those people.
 If they wanted me to stand at attention, I could've probably done that, but it wouldn't be me, and I was led to believe that the Olympics was for the athlete.
 We consider ourselves athletes, not politicians, or marching bands.
 Our athletic competition was over, and we were both happy.

 After the Games

 Both runners received a life ban from the IOC.
 This ban also forced the US to scratch from the 4 × 400 meter relay, where the Americans would have been favored to win.

 Both runners were eventually elected to the Black Olympian Hall of Fame.
 This display by the athletes would be overshadowed by the Munich massacre.

 Collett went on to become a lawyer.

 In 2011, Matthews was elected to the USATF Hall of Fame.

-In December 2022, the life bans were lifted by the IOC: while Matthews was still alive at the time, Collett died of cancer in 2010.
+In December 2022, the life bans were lifted by the IOC: while Matthews was still alive at the time, Collett had died of cancer in 2010.